The following papers are available in the MLL Final Honours School:

 - F Special Subjects

 Papers E1, E2, B and A are compulsory for MLL students.
 They are also individually available to those who are reading for a sole language, and Papers E1 and E2 are available for those who are reading for two languages.
 Paper A is also available as one of the finals options in the Honour School of Experimental Psychology and Human Sciences.

 In addition to the above, a number of other papers (listed under ‘Special Subjects’ and published by MML) are also available.
 Among these, the following have been available in recent years: Romance Philology and Linguistics, Old Occitan, Old Norse, Old High German, Morphology.
 For a complete and up-to-date list of what is available in each academic year, consult the document published on Weblearn ‘Special Subjects’.

 Consult the Linguistics area in Weblearn for reading lists and advanced information for these subjects.

 Most of the FHS papers are assessed via a three-hour unseen written exam in TT of the final year.
-However, there are some exceptions, and students are advised to check the individual entries for each option listed on the Linguistics Examining Conventions that can be found here, in the handbook for the language or in the list of Special Subjects.
+However, there are some exceptions, and students are advised to check the individual entries for each option listed in the handbook for the language, or in the Linguistics Examining Conventions or the list of Special Subjects which can be found here.

 Click here to see recent Examiners’ reports (under ‘Undergraduate, Examinations, Exam reports’; you will need your SSO username and password to access them).